-- 9. On November 16, 2020, in the context of these CCAA Proceedings, Wabush, as a minority shareholder of Twinco, filed the Motion for the Winding Up and Dissolution, Distribution of Assets, Reimbursement of Monies and Additional Relief (the "Dissolution Motion", attached as Schedule 3 hereto), on the basis that it was seeking to monetize its last assets (i.e. its shares in Twinco), which, according to Wabush, required that the following orders be granted by the CCAA Court as against Twinco and the Applicant: - a) an order confirming that the Applicant is liable for Twinco's maintenance obligations and environmental liabilities related to a power generating plant (the "Twinco Plant") in Newfoundland and Labrador from and after July 1, 1974; - b) compelling an accounting from Twinco of all monies expended by Twinco in respect of maintenance and environmental costs that have not been reimbursed by CF(L)Co pursuant to the alleged CF(L)Co Indemnity and CFLCo Maintenance Obligations (as such terms are defined in the Dissolution collectively, the "Reimbursable Motion, Environmental/Maintenance Costs").
-In this regard, and although completely disregarded in the Judgment, Wabush, as a shareholder with directors nominated to the board of directors of Twinco, has access to the financial statements of Twinco, which in any event, were provided for 2005-2020 and filed as confidential exhibits to CF(L)Co's Amended Contestation of the Dissolution Motion and Expansion Motion (as defined below), which is attached hereto as Schedule 4; and - c) directing CF(L)Co to reimburse all Reimbursable Environmental/Maintenance Costs to Twinco for distribution to the shareholders as part of the winding up and dissolution of Twinco.
+- 7. On November 16, 2020, in the context of these CCAA Proceedings, Wabush, as a minority shareholder of Twinco, filed the Motion for the Winding Up and Dissolution, Distribution of Assets, Reimbursement of Monies and Additional Relief (the "Dissolution Motion", attached as Schedule 2 hereto), on the basis that it was seeking to monetize its last assets (i.e. its shares in Twinco), which, according to Wabush, require that the following orders, amongst others, be granted by the CCAA Court as against Twinco and the Applicant: - a) an order confirming that the Applicant is liable for Twinco's maintenance obligations and environmental liabilities related to a power generating plant (the "Twinco Plant") in Newfoundland and Labrador from and after July 1, 1974;